vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-nuts-bolts.md

 I hope by now you know that paying a direct annual fee for deposit account services will be a steal compared to the amount of money currently going out of your pocket to the banking and financial sector.
-These fees will be a deliberate choice on your part instead of an invis- ible drain.
+These fees will be a deliberate choice on your part instead of an invisible drain.

 There will no longer be what we now call _savings accounts._ If you want your money to be 100% safe, leave it in your transaction account.
 If you